Race and Cultural Identity

 Challenges around race and cultural identity vary enormously, including topics of discrimination, racism, and intergenerational trauma.

-How common are challenges around race and cultural identity?
+Prevalence of challenges around race and cultural identity

 Because these issues are not clinically defined mental health conditions, there is little research on their overall prevalence.
 They are also tied to such basic aspects of individuals’ lives that it can be difficult to trace how frequently concerns around identity develop into worrisome mental health patterns.